Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 The discoveries and inventions of the Renaissance ushered in a transformative period that greatly impacted the lives of the common people.

-One of the most significant innovations was the invention of the printing press by Johannes Gutenberg in the mid-15th century.
+One of the most significant innovations was Johannes Gutenberg’s invention of the printing press in the mid-15th century.

 As a result, literacy rates began to rise, enabling the common people to access a wealth of knowledge, including scientific texts, literature, and religious works.